This page was put together to gather information and tips for lawn care and sprinkler system maintenance for residents.

 - If you have any sprinkler heads that have very little or no water coming out then you either have a crack in your line or the sprinkler head is clogged.

 - If you have never done sprinkler repair before, there are many videos online that can show you how to repair a line or replace a sprinkler head.
+See links to these videos at the bottom of this page.

 - To save on your water bill, install a rain gauge on your sprinkler system.
 This device will stop your sprinklers from running if enough rain has fallen a day or two before they are set to run.